Father Mathew

-Theobald Mathew (10 October 1790 – 8 December 1856) was an Irish Catholic priest and teetotalist reformer, popularly known as Father Mathew.
+Theobald Mathew (10 October 1790 – 8 December 1856) was an Irish Catholic priest, member of the Order of Friars Minor Capuchin, and teetotalist reformer, popularly known as Father Mathew.
 He was born at Thomastown, near Golden, County Tipperary, on 10 October 1790, to James Mathew and his wife Anne, daughter of George Whyte, of Cappaghwhyte.
 Of the family of the Earls Landaff (his father, James, was a first cousin of Thomas Mathew, father of the first earl), he was a kinsman of the clergyman Arnold Mathew.

 He received his schooling in County Kilkenny, then moved for a short time to Maynooth.
 From 1808 to 1814 he studied in Dublin, where in the latter year he was ordained to the priesthood.
 Having entered the Capuchin order, after a brief period of service at Kilkenny, he joined the mission in Cork.

 Statues of Mathew stand on St. Patrick's Street, Cork, by J. H. Foley (1864), and on O'Connell Street, Dublin, by Mary Redmond (1893).
 There is a Fr.
 Mathew Bridge in Limerick City, named after the temperance reformer when it was rebuilt between 1844 and 1846.
 The Capuchin church in Cork, Holy Trinity, stands on Father Mathew Quay and was commissioned by him.